-The lean approach focuses on capitalizing on a company’s resources to eliminate or minimize losses in effectiveness and efficiencies that would otherwise lead to stunted production.
+The lean approach focuses on capitalizing on a company’s resources to get rid of or minimize losses in effectiveness and efficiencies that would otherwise lead to stunted production.
 These wastes include everything from project management tools for manufacturers to employee skillset.

 In lean manufacturing, waste refers to all the activities that use up resources without driving value to the end consumer.
-That said, only a small percentage of activities in the entire work process provides value to the customer if the industry is chock-full of waste.
+That said, only a small percentage of activities in the entire work process provide value to the customer is the industry is chock-full of waste.

 From unused materials to idle workers, all of which can’t be repurposed or recycled and reduce productivity, this emphasis on consistently minimizing waste is the foundation of lean manufacturing or production.
 No matter what industry you’re in, Prodsmart has customizable solutions to help simplify production management and tracking.